pconrad-fb/ghost-in-the-machine/README.md

 		  in same or different node
 		* Record achievement in state cookie
 		* Unlock new script that points to another node
+	+ **Logic:**
+		* In reply function, grab buffer of unprocessed input (from global state cookie)
+		  and clear buffer
+		* How long has it been since last input?
+			- If it's been a really long time, say so
+			- "I've been lost in here a long time"
+		* Are any keywords or phrases in the input?
+			- Unlock or lock node or path
+			- Change sentiment if needed
+			- Construct response based on script, choose from keyword/node/path/sentiment (plus options)
+		* Any tags in the input?
+			- Construct a reply
+		* Failover: generic response
 - Global state object
 	+ Full chat history?
+	+ Time of original interaction
+	+ Time of most recent interaction
 	+ Unprocessed queue of input
 	+ Nodes unlocked
 	+ Abigail's sentiment